 \subsection{AnyPhotoDoc6300 Benchmark}

-Despite significant advances in document dewarping, the development of corresponding benchmarks lag behind.
+Despite significant advances in document dewarping, the development of corresponding benchmarks lags behind.
 We summarized current benchmarks in Tab.~\ref{tab:unwarping_datasets}, and we can find most of datasets suffer from restricted coverage of scenarios, small size of dataset, and deficient annotations of domains, impeding a comprehensive evaluation of dewarping models.
 To this end, we build a new large-scale benchmark AnyPhotoDoc6300, containing 6,300 real-world photographic document pairs.
 In our AnyPhotoDoc6300, we provide three distinct domain annotations to enable a more fine-grained quantitative evaluation, including layout category (LC), environment lighting (EL), and capture angles (CA).
 In addition, we aim to evaluate the dewarping capability of the model on three typical warping patterns (i.e., curves, folds, and crumples) under any combination of three types of given domains.
 Fig.~\ref{fig:benchmark_vis} visualizes a sample array of "Complex layout paper" (one of the eight layout categories).
 By meticulously specifying three environmental lighting and two capture angles, we can form any domain combination for the same document content.
-Consequently, we can obtain a fine-grained performance evaluation like Fig.~\ref{fig:vis_comparison} to discover the underlying issues for the current dewarping model.
-In Appendix E, we provide more details about our AnyPhotoDoc6300 benchmark, including collection settings and more visualization from different layout categories.
-We put some examples of AnyPhotoDoc6300 benchmark in supplementary materials and the completed benchmark will be publicly available after the paper review.
+Consequently, we can obtain a fine-grained performance evaluation like Fig.~\ref{fig:vis_comparison0} to discover the underlying issues for the current dewarping model.
+In Appendix E, we provide more details about our AnyPhotoDoc6300 benchmark, including data collection settings and more visualizations from different layout categories.